 If you’re looking to be a free user who just wants access to trails and a GPS that helps you follow them, then the app for hiking for you is AllTrails.
 AllTrails has over 100,000 trails worldwide to pick from and you can access all of them as a free user.
 The app will guide you around your chosen trail with live stats and GPS so you’ll never get lost.
 As a free user, you may miss out on things like a LifeLine feature and offline maps, but you can upgrade to get them if and when you need them.
 Available on both iOS and Android

 The best app for hiking if you’re going all-in with a full subscription is Viewranger with Gaia coming in a close second.
-The reason we selected Viewranger as number one if due to it’s worldwide coverage, thousands of trails, and their pinpoint GPS accuracy.
+The reason we selected Viewranger as number one is due to its worldwide coverage, thousands of trails, and pinpoint GPS accuracy.
 Also, little extra features like BeaconBuddy and Skyline add an awesome dimension to the app and how fun it can be to use.
 Available on both iOS and Android.

 And don’t forget, you should always head out on a hike with at least a map of the area and a hiking compass just in case your phone dies while you are on the trail.
 Of course, you can always have a dedicated hiking watch as well, but it always pays to have back up in terms of safety!